ndench/ndench.github.io/_drafts/csp-can-see-purpose.md

 ## What is a Content Security Policy (CSP)

-When setting up the infrastructure for my startup, I came across [securityheaders.com](https://securityheaders.com) which scans any website and ranks it's security based on which HTTP headers it returns.
+When setting up the infrastructure for my startup, I came across [securityheaders.com](https://securityheaders.com) which scans any website and ranks its security based on which HTTP headers it returns.
 There are many changes you should make to your HTTP headers to increase your security, some new headers you should add, and some you should remove.
 One of these headers is the Content Security Policy.

-## What problems does it solve
+## What problems does it solve?

 The browser will only load approved content defined in a Content Security Policy header if one is present.
 If not, it will load anything it's told to.
 This default behaviour is the basis for many cyber attacks today, the most common of which is an XSS (Cross Site Scripting) attack.

-The basics of an XSS attack is when at attacker will trick the browser into loading untrusted content in order to attack a websites visitors.
+The basics of an XSS attack is when an attacker will trick the browser into loading untrusted content in order to attack a websites visitors.
 As an example, take a look at [hack-yourself-first.com](http://hack-yourself-first.com) which is a great website set up by [Troy Hunt](https://www.troyhunt.com) for everyone to learn how to secure their site by hacking another.